Tips for Sharing Your News with the Public

 Develop a distribution list in advance.
 To reach the broadest audience, your list should include local newspapers, radio stations, television stations, and wire services, such as the Associated Press.
 Are there reporters who regularly cover your activities?
 Address the release to the features editor or education editor at the newspaper and to the assignment editor at television or radio stations.
 Your distribution list could include online media and blogs, local newspapers, radio stations, television stations, and news and wire services.

 Prepare a News Release.
 The basic way of communicating with news media about your IMLS grant is with a news release.
 An effective release provides the “who, what, when, and where” of your news announcement and contact information for someone at your museum or library who can provide additional information.
-You may also include a quote from the IMLS director and statistics about the number of applicants to the IMLS grant.

 One strategy for getting attention for your release is to tie your announcement to a relevant event or to a current news issue.
 Is your institution planning a community day, a major announcement, or an anniversary commemoration?
 Is there an upcoming community-wide arts or humanities week?
 If you can link your announcement with other activities or events, you increase the chances of capturing media attention.
 Similarly, you can package your story in the context of other local or national issues by including a quote that ties your grant award to the larger issue.